Kim Il Sung: Family background

-Kim Il Sung was born Kim Sung Ju (Note: Also romanized as Kim Seong-ju according to Revised Romanization of Korean or Kim Sŏngju according to McCune–Reischauer.) to an independence activist Kim Hyong-jik and Kang Pan Sok.
+Kim Il Sung was born Kim Sung Ju (Note: Also romanized as Kim Seong-ju according to Revised Romanization of Korean or Kim Sŏngju according to McCune–Reischauer.) to independence activist Kim Hyong-jik and Kang Pan Sok.
 Kim had two younger brothers, Kim Ch'ŏlchu and Kim Yong-ju.
 Kim Hyong Jik also had an adopted son Kim Ryong-ho, born in 1911.
 Kim Chol Ju died while fighting the Japanese and Kim Yong-ju came to be involved in the North Korean government; he was considered as an heir to his brother before he fell out of favor.